Bhutan Travel Budget - Visit Bhutan on a Budget or Travel in Style

 This data comes from the travel budgets of real travelers - How it works.
 Put these numbers on your website.

-A vacation to Bhutan for one week usually costs around BTN53,211 for one person.
-So, a trip to Bhutan for two people costs around BTN106,423 for one week.
-A trip for two weeks for two people costs BTN212,846 in Bhutan.
-If you're traveling as a family of three or four people, the price person often goes down because kid's tickets are cheaper and hotel rooms can be shared.
+Please note, prices can vary based on your travel style, speed, and other variables.
+If you're traveling as a family of three or four people, the price per person often goes down because kid's tickets are cheaper and hotel rooms can be shared.
 If you travel slower over a longer period of time then your daily budget will also go down.
-Two people traveling together for one month in Bhutan can often have a lower daily budget per person than one person traveling alone for one week.
+Two people traveling together for one month in Bhutan will often have a lower daily budget per person than one person traveling alone for one week.

 How much do package tours cost in Bhutan?

-• The average price for an organized tour package in Bhutan is $399 per day.
-While every tour varies by total price, length, destinations, and quality, this is the daily average cost of tours in Bhutan based on our analysis of available guided tour packages throughout the country.
+The average price for an organized tour package in Bhutan is $400 per day.
+While every tour varies by total price, length, number of destinations, and quality, this is the daily average price based on our analysis of available guided tours.

 Independent Travel

-How expensive is Bhutan?
-How much money do I need for Bhutan?
+How much money do I need for a trip to Bhutan?

-How much does a trip to Bhutan cost?
-Is Bhutan cheap or expensive?
-The average Bhutan trip cost is broken down by category here for Independent travelers.
-All of these Bhutan prices are calculated from the budgets of real travelers to find the price of travel.
+The average Bhutan trip cost is broken down by category here for independent travelers.
+All of these Bhutan travel prices are calculated from the budgets of real travelers.

 Accommodation Budget in Bhutan